richard-hajek/inginx/README.md

 ```

 > [!WARNING]
 > This is generally not recommended.
-It works-ish in this case because inginx does not have any dependencies
+It will work and not break anything in this case because inginx does not have any dependencies.

 ## Manual